larskanis/ruby-serialport/README.md

 Ruby/SerialPort is a Ruby library that provides a class for using RS-232 serial ports.
 This class also contains low-level functions to check and set the current state of the signals on the line.

-The native Windows version of this library supports the Microsoft Visual C++, Borland C++, and MinGW compilers.

 There is an alternative gem with MRI, JRuby, and Rubinius support.
 See below.

 ## Installation